 - Pay employees an additional hour of pay for each duty-free meal or rest period not provided for under California law

 - Pay the prevailing wage to employees who worked on public works projects

 Under California employment law, your employer is required to allow you an unpaid meal break of at least 30 minutes as well as a 10-minute break for every four hours you work.
 During that time, you must not be asked to do any work pertaining to your job or employer.
 If you are, your meal period is considered to be “on-duty,” and you should be paid for that time.

 In the case against Cemex, Inc., former employees claimed they were asked to work during their meal break, but not compensated for that time.
 The case was settled in favor of the plaintiffs who received compensation for the wages they should have received when asked to work during their meal breaks.
-Click here to read a copy of the class action filing to learn more about what happened in this employment lawsuit.

 Do You Have an Unfair Wage Claim?
 Call for a Free Case Review

 If your employer has failed to provide you with proper meal and rest periods or has committed any other violations of California and federal law regarding wages and breaks, contact our Los Angeles employment lawyers now for a consultation.
 During a free review, you can learn if you are able to seek lost income and other damages by filing a wage claim against your employer.
 We have the experience, resources and commitment to helping workers gain the compensation they deserve under employment laws.